1natsu172/react-use-event-listeners/README.md

 Useful for listening to events that are not synthetic-events.

 ---
-_This hook is for 1-EventTarget:multi event listeners, so not for multi-targets:multi event listeners._
+_This hook is **for one-EventTarget with multi event listeners**, so not for multi-EventTargets with multi event listeners._

 ## ✨ Getting Started